desyatkoff/sonido/README.md

 accent_color = "blue"
 ```

 Note that in the `app_title_format` setting, the placeholder `{VERSION}` will be replaced with current app version installed.
-Restart Sonido after editing to apply changes.
+Press `reload_config` key or restart Sonido after editing to apply changes.
 Everything is simple and intuitive, so it's not necessary to write a whole guide on it

 Config presets you can find [here](assets/configs/) or simply make your own one